GoesToEleven/golang-web-dev/022_hands-on/02/05_hands-on/readme.txt

 We are now going to get "I see you connected" to be written.

-When we used ioutil.ReadAll, our code was reading from a io.Reader that never ended.
+When we used bufio.NewScanner(), our code was reading from a io.Reader that never ended.

-We will now use bufio.Scanner instead of ioutil.ReadAll.
-This will allow us to breakt out of the reading.
+We will now break out of the reading.

 Package bufio has the Scanner type.
 The Scanner type "provides a convenient interface for reading data".
 When you have a Scanner type, you can call the SCAN method on it.
 Successive calls to the Scan method will step through the tokens (piece of data).
 The Scanner type also has a TEXT method.
 When you call this method, you will be given the text from the current token.
 Here is how you will use it: